Homological stability for topological chiral homology of completions: Highly connected bounded charge complexes

-\begin{proof}We do an induction over genus $g$, number of boundary components $r$, the number of punctures $k$ and $|\Delta|$, in lexicographic order.
-The induction starts with the cases $g=0$, $r=1$, $k=1$ and $|\Delta| = 1$ or $2$.
-To see that the complex is non-empty in the case $g=0$, $r=1$, $k=1$ and $\Delta = 2$, pick a point $\delta$ in $\Delta$ and take the arc starting and ending at $\delta$ and circling around the unique puncture, then both components of its complement are non-trivial, see figure \ref{fignonemptydisklike}.
+\begin{proof}This is a badness argument.
+We do an induction over genus $g$, number of boundary components $r$, the number of punctures $k$ and $|V|$, in lexicographic order.
+The induction starts with the cases $g=0$, $r=1$, $k=1$ and $|V| = 1$ or $2$.
+To see that the complex is non-empty in the case $g=0$, $r=1$, $k=1$ and $|V| = 2$, pick a point $\delta$ in $V$ and take the arc starting and ending at $\delta$ and circling around the unique puncture, then both components of its complement are non-trivial, see Figure \ref{fignonemptydisklike}.